 While this position can include a large number of technical tasks, project management may also be a sizable component of this role, which is why interested individuals should ensure they have the right combination of education, experience and practical skills before applying for clinical data manager jobs.

-A typical day in the life of a clinical data manager
+What's the job description of a clinical data manager?

 The tasks a clinical data manager may have to accomplish on an average day depend on the current stage of a clinical trial, whether it be before, during or after.